yotann/bcdb/docs/memodb/json.md

 former will be represented as `{"map":{"float":1}}`, and the latter will be represented as `{"float":1}`.

-The format could enforce determinism, specifying element order and other details so a given MemoDB Node would always be encoded as the same JSON string.
-However, this would create too much extra work for clients.
-When determinism is important, CBOR should be used instead.

 ## Determinism

 Clients need not produce deterministic JSON for a given Node.
-They may use arbitrary whitespace, put object elements in arbitrary orders, and make other decisions nondeterministically as long as the result is valid JSON.
+They may use arbitrary whitespace, put object elements in an arbitrary order, and make other decisions nondeterministically as long as the result is valid JSON.

 The MemoDB server will produce deterministic JSON for a given Node, using the